flyteorg/flytesnacks/cookbook/plugins/papermill/README.rst

 Installation
 ------------

-To use the flytekit pod plugin simply run the following:
+To use the flytekit papermill plugin simply run the following:

 .. prompt:: bash